 What are the substantial differences between Biblical creationism and Darwin’s evolutionary model?
 Is a belief in a literal six-day creation important?
 Do mutations and variations within a species prove Darwin’s theory of natural selection?
 Is it true that science is fact, and religion is faith?

 What are some examples of fundamental, God-given rights that apply to all people?
 Are some cultures or people groups viewed as more important than others in God’s eyes?
 How tolerant should we be of other people’s lifestyles and choices?

 I hope this article will encourage you to discuss important issues together as a family.
 The most important thing is not having all the right answers, but learning how to search God’s Word for answers to the questions that probe the mind.
 God cares infinitely about the process, as well as the end result.
 Relationships are built by talking together and listening to the ideas of those you love.
 Don’t miss the chance to “give an answer for the hope that lies within you,” even if it is to your own children.
 But, remember, do it with meekness and fear!
 (1 Pet.
 3:15)

 Israel Wayne is an author and conference speaker.
-He is author of the books, Education: Does God Have an Opinion?, Full-Time Parenting: A Guide to Family-Based Discipleship, Answers for Homeschooling: Top 25 Questions Critics Ask, Questions God Asks, Questions Jesus Asks, and Pitchin’ a Fit: Overcoming Angry and Stressed-Out Parenting.
+He is author of the books, Education: Does God Have an Opinion?, Raising Them Up – Parenting for Christians, Answers for Homeschooling: Top 25 Questions Critics Ask, Questions God Asks, Questions Jesus Asks, and Pitchin’ a Fit: Overcoming Angry and Stressed-Out Parenting.
 He is the Director of Family Renewal, LLC and Site Editor for www.ChristianWorldview.net.